OGcanviz/tutorial-basic-kubernetes-in-AKS/1-basic-pod/README.md

 ## 6. Test the Kubernetes Pod Deployment

-Since AKS issued an EXTERNAL-IP as we can see from the output of our  kubectl get services statement, we can now go to a web browser and navigate to http://52.186.69.82  or use cURL to see the output of our load balanced custom Nginx implementation:
+Since AKS issued an EXTERNAL-IP as we can see from the output of our ```kubectl get services``` statement, we can now go to a web browser and navigate to ```http://52.186.69.82```  or use cURL to see the output of our load balanced custom Nginx implementation:

     curl "http://52.186.69.82/"

 Which should result in the following output:

-    gangnam style!
+    Gangnam Style!